TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 All `EPYC/` and `THIN/`'s subdirectories have themselves the very same structure:
 - `job.sh`: a bash script used to collect data on the cluster; the script is made to be run as a SLURM sbatch job on ORFEO
-- `data.csv`: a CSV file containing the collected data for all kinds of evolution
+- `data.csv`: a CSV file containing data collected for all kinds of evolution
 - `summary.out`: an output file produced while running the job, which can be inspected to check whether it was run correctly